Skip to content

 player.shoot(event.pos)

-You can compare this pattern with the 16_keyboard_and_mouse.py example listed in the Examples overview.
-That script also demonstrates how to combine keyboard input with on-screen feedback.
+You can compare this pattern with the 16_keyboard_and_mouse.py example listed in Examples.

 Tips for smooth interaction